Bruin-Racing-Baja/ECVT-Control/README.md

 All scripts are organized into three main folders:
 - `test` contains test code for all hardware including sensors, microcontrollers, IC's, etc. They are often single use and do not include wiring diagrams.
 - `system_id` contains system identification code for independent actuators or the whole car.
-Wiring diagram are shown in EasyEDA and are the overall car schematic or just the isolated actuator components.
+Wiring diagrams are shown in EasyEDA and are the overall car schematic or just the isolated actuator components.
 - `control` contains control code for independent actuators or the whole car.
-Wiring diagram are shown in EasyEDA and are the overall car schematic or just the isolated actuator components.
+Wiring diagrams are shown in EasyEDA and are the overall car schematic or just the isolated actuator components.

 # Model 20

 ## Actuator - "BERTHA"

-Model 20 uses the Baja ECVT Reworked THomson Actuator (BERTHA) mechanism, Baja Bruin Racing's first ever custom actuation system.
+Model 20 uses the Baja ECVT Reworked THomson Actuator (BERTHA) mechanism, Bruin Racing's first ever custom actuation system.
 It is based on a [Racerstar BLDC motor](https://www.racerstar.com/racerstar-5065-brh5065-200kv-6-12s-brushless-motor-without-gear-for-balancing-scooter-p-115.html) which drives a ball-screw mechanism.
 The mechanism is similar to the Thomson Max Jac used in Model 19, but with greatly increased shift speed.
 Additional sensors include a potentiometer for absolute position feedback, unipolar digital hall effect sensors for limit detection, and hard stop limit switches to prevent overshifting.
 The BLDC has internal digital hall effect sensors to closed loop speed control through a supporting ESC.
 The motor driver of choice is an [ODrive 3.6](https://odriverobotics.com), accepting a commanded velocity through serial communication and running an internal closed loop velocity controller.

 ### Wiring